Source Data Analysis

 Option Set Analyzer

-The purpose of this plugin is to identify fields with a limited number of distinct values (in the data sample) and save those values in a dedicated MTable, enabling their use in masking and synthetic data generation.
+The purpose of this plugin is to identify fields with a limited number of distinct values (in the data sample) and save these values in a dedicated MTable, enabling their use in masking and synthetic data generation.

-catalog_field_option_set___<dataPlatform>_<schema>.csv, (containing 3 underscores before the data platform name).
+catalog_field_option_set___<dataPlatform>_<schema>.csv, (containing three underscores before the data platform name).

 The below image is an example of such MTable: